tenders-exposed/cpv_indexing/README.md

   * elasticsearch 2.2.0
   * logstash 2.1.1

-  See cpv_import_logstash.conf for information on how to use it and necessary modifications
+  See `cpv_import_logstash.conf` for information on how to use it and necessary modifications.

-To make queries the auto completion more relevant we manipulated the query so that the most general CPV categories get suggested first.
+To make the auto completion more relevant we manipulated the query so that the most general CPV codes get suggested first.
 To achieve the same thing, include `boost_by_category.groovy` in your `elasticsearch/config/scripts`.
 This will allow a query like:

 ```
 $ curl -XGET 'http://localhost:9200/cpvs/_search?pretty&human' -d '{